Dazul/maas-deploy/README.md

 You can configure the non-os disks in two ways.
 As jbod_disks or as an disk_array.
 For jbod_disks you need to provide the device, filesystem and mointpoint.
 For disk_array you need to provide the array for cloud-init command, for example creating a raid.
 You can add a step2 to it if you want to create a volume group on the raid.
+For raid array that need a mount point, you can configure it with raid_array.
+Only Raid6 is supported yet.

-Note that jbod_disks will always be evaluated befor disk_array, and disk_array will apply on all disks that have neither be used on jbod_disks nor os_raid1.
+Note that jbod_disks and raid_array will always be evaluated befor disk_array, and disk_array will apply on all disks that have neither be used on jbod_disks, raid_array nor os_raid1.

 ```yaml
 unused_disks: